 Unlike a functional team where developers are grouped together, a cross-functional product team may consist of a designer, engineer, and a PM; individuals with interdependent tasks yet working together to achieve a similar goal of the product.

-With cross-functional product structure, members are able to share their ideas as well as their perspectives per their job function.
-This process of cross-pollination of ideas eliminates the tension between members of various skill set which may result in the production of an exceptional product for the team.
+With a cross-functional product structure, members are able to share their ideas as well as their perspectives per their job function.
+This process of cross-pollination of ideas eliminates the tension between members of various skill sets which may result in the production of an exceptional product for the team.

 However, since they function differently and work on their individual tasks, it is a challenge to bring them to coalesce on their first project together.